pingcap/docs-cn/tidb-resource-control.md

     </tbody>
 </table>

+Currently, TiFlash resource control only considers SQL CPU, which is the CPU time consumed by the execution of pipeline tasks for queries, and read request payload.

 > **Note:**
 >
 > - Each write operation is eventually replicated to all replicas (by default, TiKV has 3 replicas).
 Each replication operation is considered a different write operation.